kandelb1/ITB-ExtraStats-Mod/README.md

 Ever been disappointed that ITB will only show you the top 5 scores for each of your squads?
 Now you can view ALL of your previous runs.
 <img src="repository-resources/vanilla_stats_browser.png" />
 Scroll through all of your past runs, sorted by score.
 Click on a game in the list to see your loadout and stats.
+Mouse over pilots and weapons to see their names and descriptions.

 ### Extra Stats & Extra Stats Browser